winston-lab/warner_chip_seq/README.md

 If you look carefully at the math that is being done, I multiply the calculated scaling factor by 10000000.
 This is purely to make the resulting coverage numbers human readable: since each scaling factor is multiplied by the same constant, it does not affect the ratios between libraries.

-At this point, we need to create a local virtual environment in which to run the custome python script that I've written to generate the normalization values.
+At this point, we need to create a local virtual environment in which to run the custom python script that I've written to generate the normalization values.
 Run the following commands line-by-line:

 ```